adityakmehrotra/Furthest-in-Future-Caching-Algorithm/README.md

 Implementing the Furthest-in-Future Algorithm for page caching.

-## Furthest Algorithm in the Future Cache Paging
+## Furthest Algorithm in the Future Cache Paging Problem